I’ve struggled with anxiety and depression for as long as I can remember.

 And, miraculously, it worked…for about two days.

 But the anxious thoughts crept back.
 The sleepless nights crept back.
 They always seemed to creep back.
-The two-headed beast would never loose its grip.
+The two-headed beast would never lose its grip.

 Throughout my entire high school career, I never slept for more than three hours the night before any sporting event.
 I was up until the early hours tossing and turning and sweating through my sheets, hot tears streaming down my confused and tortured adolescent face.
 It wasn’t so much performance anxiety.
 Rather, it was the fear of not being able to fall asleep at all.
 Slowly but surely, this became a self-fulfilling prophecy, reinforced by night after gut-wrenching night of existential crises.
 A well-meaning but exasperated friend once blurted out, “You know, if you can’t handle this kind of stress, how are you going to handle it when REAL life-problems come your way?”